Introduction

 "We treat hundreds of dental emergencies every month.
 The sooner you come in, the easier the fix usually is."

-Book an appointment with our team →How Dental Infections Develop Inside a Tooth
+How Dental Infections Develop Inside a Tooth

 Each tooth has an outer layer of hard enamel, beneath which sits a layer called dentine.
 At the centre of the tooth lies the dental pulp — a soft tissue containing nerves, blood vessels, and connective tissue.
 The pulp extends from the crown of the tooth down through narrow channels called root canals, reaching the tip of each root.